 Pulsed Dye Laser around the lips

 While it is safe to treat small veins on the vermilion border with this laser, there may be better options.
-The KTP laser (Laserscope Aura and similar lasers) is the gold standard for facial veins.
+The KTP laser (Laserscope Aura and similar lasers) is a good option.
 The long pulsed Nd:Yg also does well on facial veins.
 The pulsed dye laser is certainly an option, but is better suited to matted red pigmentation (with microscopic blood vessels) such as we see in Rosacea and Port Wine stains.

 Pulsed Dye Laser is safe around the lip border